 Cooking the meat

 The Italian way of cooking is usually adding the ingredients one at a time.
-Into a pan with high edge put some olive oil and some pieces of garlic (or onion, it depends on your preference) and let fry for a while.
+Into a pan with high edge put some olive oil and some pieces of garlic (or onion, it depends on your preference) and let brown for a while.
 It should only assume a golden color and don’t let it burn.
 Use all the time a low heat.

 Remember: in the South we never follow receipe but we are guided by our emotions…..